Marie-Theres Nadig

-Marie-Theres Nadig (born 8 March 1954) is a retired Swiss alpine skier.
+Marie-Thérèse Nadig (born 8 March 1954) is a retired Swiss alpine skier.

 Biography

 Aged 17, she won gold medals in the downhill and giant slalom events at the 1972 Winter Olympics.
 During her career, Nadig won 24 world cup races and had 57 podium finishes.
 At the 1980 Winter Olympics, she was third in the downhill event.
 After retiring from competitions, between 1999 and 2005 she worked as a national coach.

 Career

 Nadig won her first major competition in 1970, the giant slalom at the Swiss Junior Championships.
 She finished sixth in the downhill at the world cup in 1971, and second in 1972.
 The same year, she won two Olympic gold medals, beating the favorite Annemarie Moser-Pröll and becoming the Swiss Sportswoman of the Year.
 She also took part in the slalom, but failed to finish.

 After a few unsuccessful years, Nadig won two downhill events at the 1975 World Cup season.
 She competed in the slalom and giant slalom at the 1976 Olympics, but failed to achieve a podium.
-She recovered in 1977 by winning the downhill and the combined world cup events, and had a brilliant 1979–1980 season, finishing on the podium in all 14 world cup events, and winning 9 of them.
+She recovered in 1977 by winning the downhill and the combined world cup events.

+The peak of her career was between 1979 and 1981: in two years she won 19 world cup events; she won the downhill world cup in 1979–80 and 1980–81 and the overall world cup in 1980–81.
 However, at the 1980 Olympics, she earned only a bronze in the downhill and failed to finish the slalom and giant slalom.